-Our viewOffbeat Mara is hosted by an excellent and efficient team, and the guiding is good too.
-Around 90% of the staff are local to the Mara region and take great pride in their work, resulting in a friendly, laid-back atmosphere.
-We liked the unfussy, wild and rustic feel of the camp, which appeals to real safari enthusiasts, yet it is no great compromise for those who like the odd creature comfort too.
+Offbeat Mara is hosted by an excellent and efficient team, and the guiding is good too.
+Around 90% of the staff are local Maasai and take great pride in their work, resulting in a friendly, laid-back atmosphere which appeals strongly to families.
+We love the unfussy, wild and rustic feel of the camp, which also appeals to real safari enthusiasts, without compromising on the odd creature comfort.

-Ideal length of stay: 3–4 nights
+- Ideal length of stay

-Directions: It is a 90-minute flight from Nairobi to Mara North airstrip in the Maasai Mara, and then a further hour's drive through the Mara North Conservancy to Offbeat Mara.
+- It is a 90-minute flight from Nairobi to Mara North airstrip in the Maasai Mara, and then a further hour's drive through the Mara North Conservancy to Offbeat Mara.